Tuesday, January 13, 2026

 And wants to remember the golden days

-Too crudely reconstructed in this unrefined time and place
+Too crudely reconstructed in this unrefined time

 When the desert holds the flow of chambers turning